mvazquezc/cursokubernetes/content/authors/mario/_index.md

 ---
 # Display name
-title: 吳恩達
+title: Mario Vázquez

-# Username (this should match the folder name)
-authors:
-  - 吳恩達

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: R Instructor
+role: Solutions Engineer

 # Organizations/Affiliations
 organizations: